 - groups meet for extended periods of time

-- member know each other well
+- members know each other well

-Gottman made me chuckle when he made fun that as a researcher he must define and give clear directives, unlike Oprah or Dr Phil :).
+Gottman made me chuckle when he made fun of that as a researcher he must define and give clear directives, unlike Oprah or Dr Phil :).

 But The Science of Trust does get very technical at times.

 The part on game theory was unnecessary way too long.
 It felt to me it had barely much to do with relationships at a certain point.